andydingus/andydingus/README.md

-👋 Hi, I’m @andydingus.
+Hello, I’m Odmund Felip D'Shawn Bautista but I go by the nickname "Andy".
-I'm an ex-collegiate eSport player, now following a passion for programming.
+Love videogames but now following a passion for programming and web development.
-I’m currently improving my Python skills and learning SQL as another front-end language.
+I’m currently improving my HTML/CSS/JS skills to improve at Web Development.

-📫 Reach me through e-mail: odfelip.bautista@gmail.com

 <!---
 andydingus/andydingus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.